 Some precautions have to be taken as the window installation process might be dangerous, particularly when young children and pets are present.
 It is an unfortunate possibility that the installers will be moving around heavy tools, glass, or construction materials, which can be a danger to the pet’s prying eyes or children.

 If possible, take your pets elsewhere in the home, or better still, ask someone to keep them elsewhere during the installation process.
-In the same vein, there should always be some kind of planned activity for children in another room to help keep them out of the working areas.
+Plan an activity to keep children in another room and away from the work zone.

 This helps to minimize any dangers that may be posed to either those in your family or the installation crew.